teresa-solution/api-gateway/README.md

 - **✅ Graceful Shutdown**: Ensures no requests are dropped during deployment
 - **💻 Developer-Friendly**: Easy to extend with new services and features

-## 🏗️ Architecture
+## 🧩 Teresa Ecosystem Integration

-The API Gateway serves as the entry point for all client requests, managing multiple concerns so your service implementation can focus on business logic:
+The API Gateway is the entry point for all Teresa Solution services:

+* **[Tenant Management Service](https://github.com/teresa-solution/tenant-management-service)**: API Gateway routes tenant provisioning and management requests to this service
+* **[Connection Pool Manager](https://github.com/teresa-solution/connection-pool-manager)**: Database connection pooling for multi-tenant applications

 <div align="center">
   <kbd>